 While construction is underway, Mohonk Preserve visitors will be redirected to a suite of temporary trails to maintain full access to carriage roads and trails.
 Thanks to Preserve Associate Director of Facilities & Grounds Justin Key for constructing the new steps for the temporary trail across Route 44/55.
 These temporary trails will be decommissioned after the project is completed.

-To ensure everyone's safety, visitors are reminded not to enter the designated construction zone for the duration of this project.
+To ensure everyone's safety, visitors are reminded that trespassing in the designated construction zone is strictly forbidden and subject to legal enforcement for the duration of this project.

 Video by Martin Weiner